-The PREA Coordinator reported that she is responsible for monitoring retaliation of PREA allegations on the Mt.
-Meigs campus.
+The PREA Compliance Manager reported that he is responsible for monitoring retaliation of PREA allegations for youth and the Campus Administrator is responsible for monitoring it for staff.
 Examples provided as to how residents are protected from retaliation include monitoring resident behavior management levels, housing and programming changes, as well as checking in with the resident periodically throughout a 90-day period.
 Retaliation is monitored for staff by reviewing performance reviews, disciplinary reports, and transfers to other locations.
 The DYS Policy and Procedures 13.8.1 states that 90 days of the initial monitoring can be extended if the initial monitoring "indicates a continued need."
 The Agency Head confirmed in his interview, the zero-tolerance policy does outline measures that are in place to protect staff and residents against retaliation.
 The PREA Form 115.367 has sections that include 13 weeks of monitoring any occurrences of retaliation with comments, as well as information on whether there is a continued need for retaliation monitoring.